containerscrew/dotfiles/README.md

 My dotfiles using Arch Linux.
 Just for the time it takes to document this repository and configurations, **this repo deserves one star!**

+> [!WARNING]
+> The documentation is not yet well finished.
+There are still things to document and configure.
+However, I hope the configuration files can help you.

 ![demo](./assets/demo.gif)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->